End of an era: 'The Crown' concludes with Diana's death

 The season is nervously anticipated by those close to royalty -- the family itself has never commented on the series -- while early revelations about Lady Di's portrayal as a ghost have already sparked accusations of disrespect.

-This isn't the first time "The Crown" has faced criticism, especially as it appeals to Netflix's younger audience who are learning about some events for the first time.
+"The Crown" has faced past criticism, especially as it appeals to Netflix's younger audience who are learning about some events for the first time.

 Over the seasons, it has been accused of suggesting infidelities by the queen and Prince Philip, portraying the current king as an unfaithful husband and even suggesting Charles's desire for his mother's abdication in the 1990s.